wyattgf/breakout_game/doc/DESIGN.md

  Responsible for creating the Player class which kept track and updated the data regarding the player including score, lives, and the current level.
 Created the ending screen regarding whether a player lost or won and the final score.
 Worked on the PowerUpFireBall to test out the ease of adding new PowerUps in our current design.
-Also worked on the cheat keys and a lot of other features in the Game Class.

 ## Design goals